Find Affordable College Courses

 New York, NY

-The average tuition and fees for an in-state undergraduate at Touro are $18,908 a year.
+In-state tuition fees for undergraduate students at Touro are $18,908 per year.

 Read full report on Allied Health Professions at Touro College

-St John’s University - New York ranked #10 on this year’s Best Value Allied Health Professions Undergraduate Certificate Schools in New York list.
-STJ is a fairly large private not-for-profit school located in the city of Queens.
+St John’s University - New York came in at #10 in this year’s edition of the Best Value Allied Health Professions Undergraduate Certificate Schools in New York ranking.
+STJ is a fairly large private not-for-profit school located in the large city of Queens.

 Read More…